BND Hamburger Icon

 Open row

-We’ll explore vision statements and their importance, as well as offer tools and best practices for crafting an inspiring vision statement that powers your growth strategy.
+In this guide, we’ll explore vision statements and their importance, as well as offer tools and best practices for crafting an inspiring vision statement that powers your growth strategy.

 What is a vision statement?

 “A company vision statement reveals, at the highest levels, what an organization most hopes to be and achieve in the long term,” said Katie Trauth Taylor, owner and CEO of Untold Content, a writing consultancy.
-“It serves a somewhat lofty purpose – to harness all the company’s foresight into one impactful statement.”
+“It serves a somewhat lofty purpose: To harness all the company’s foresight into one impactful statement.”

 Did You Know?Did you know